pythonuzgit/elmurodov_Machine-Learning/README.md

 and [see also Example 2](https://github.com/pythonuzgit/elmurodov_logistic)

 **k-nearest neigbors:**
-k-nearest neighbor algorithm (KNN) is a non-parmetric method and can be used for both classification and regression problem.
+How likely a point belongs to one class or other depending upon which class it's 'k' nearest instances belong to. k-nearest neighbor algorithm (KNN) is a non-parmetric method and can be used for both classification and regression problem.
 [Example](https://github.com/pythonuzgit/samuz/blob/master/k%20nearest%20neighbors%20classifications.ipynb)